abajwa-hw/security-workshops/Setup-ranger-23.md

   - drill down into each events details using the list at the bottom of the page
 ![Image](../master/screenshots/Ranger-audit-dashboard.png?raw=true)

+- (Optional) Customize the dashboard by adding your own widget.
-- Add your own widget by modifying the dashboards [default.json](https://github.com/abajwa-hw/security-workshops/blob/master/scripts/default.json) under /opt/banana/latest/src/app/dashboards/
+  - To do this, you can modify the dashboards [default.json](https://github.com/abajwa-hw/security-workshops/blob/master/scripts/default.json) under /opt/banana/latest/src/app/dashboards/
   - Then rebuild and reload the new webapp using the below commands
 ```
 #clean any previous webapp compilations
 /bin/rm -f /opt/banana/latest/build/banana*.war